Close Button

 Myself and our experienced Ear Nose and Throat (ENT) Consultants offer a wide range of treatments for a range of common conditions.
 Our ENT service provides the latest treatments and modern diagnostic facilities to help you feel better again.

-Many patients choose our private hospital for their ear wax removal so they can get treated in a discreet environment as our hospital is located in the Kent countryside.
+Many patients choose our private hospital for their ear wax removal so they can be treated in a discreet environment, as our hospital is located in the Kent countryside.

 To find out more about ear canal microscution or other ENT treatments, or to book an appointment, complete our online booking form or contact our Private Patient team via LiveChat or on 01580 363158.